 The most reliable way to be covered for terrorism is to purchase your plan as early as possible and invest in a plan that includes Cancel for Any Reason coverage.
 This coverage has several eligibility requirements, including a time-sensitive purchase window after you have made your initial trip payment.

-It should be noted that Cancel for Any Reason benefits only allow you to cancel your trip up to two days prior to the scheduled departure date, and in most cases, reimburse up to 75% of your pre-paid, non-refundable trip cost.
+It should be noted that Cancel for Any Reason benefits typically allow you to cancel your trip up to two days prior to the scheduled departure date, and in most cases, reimburse up to 75% of your pre-paid, non-refundable trip cost.

 Cancel for Any Reason coverage could be vital if traveling to an area of the world that is prone to civil disorder or terrorism.
 Due to the commonality of incidents, any event would most likely be seen as a “known peril”, thus voiding coverage for standard trip cancellation.